Position: Law clerk

 • Writing articles for FixTheCourt.com on SCOTUS and circuit court arguments of interest and on justices’ out-of-D.C appearances

 • Identifying an analyzing cases currently working their way through federal court that are in some way related to Fix the Court’s mission (cf., the cases mentioned here)

-• Identifying cases in circuit courts ripe for live audio and video requests (cf. this sheet) and identifying local stakeholders like this to help make those requests
+• Identifying cases in district and circuit courts ripe for livestreaming requests and identifying local stakeholders like this to help make those requests

 • Other duties as assigned